KingsOnline/adapt-brightcove/README.md

 adapt-brightcove
 ===============================

 A Presentation component allowing Brightcove videos to be embedded natively in Adapt by using the Brightcove APIs to control and track video playback.

-## Usage

-Login to your Brightcove account to retrieve your IDs.
+Login to your Brightcove account to retrieve your account and video ID as well as the video player settings.

+## End of support notice

+King's Online will no longer be using Brightcove after January 2018.
+As such further development and support of this plugin will be terminated.
+If you are interested in taking over support for this component please contact the maintainer.

+## Attributes

 ### _accountId